 Defrosting uncovered allows the treats to thaw without trapping moisture or condensation for dry thawed treats.
 I just pop a few into a small jar or dish to defrost.
 They can then be consumed or the lid popped on for short-term sealed dry storage.
 Pawfect!
 I sometimes take treat straight from the freezer and into a pocket bag.
 Or straight into a dog’s waiting mouth.

 In theory, treats can be frozen indefinitely, but most frozen food is vulnerable to freezer burn.
-This doesn’t affect food safety, just food quality.
-Freezer burn is caused by exposure to air, leading to dehydration over time.
-Fortunately, if you aim is a dry, crispy, crunchy dog treat, then having the cold freezer suck residual moisture out of your treats isn’t cause for panic, although it may also affect appearance, flavour and/or texture.
-The less air in the treat container or wrapping and better the seal against new air transfer, the lower the risk and severity of freezer burn.
+This doesn’t usually affect food safety, just food quality.
+Freezer burn is caused by exposure to cold dry air, leading to dehydration over time.
+Fortunately, if your aim is a dry, crispy, crunchy dog treat, then having the cold freezer suck residual moisture out of your treats isn’t cause for panic, although it may also affect appearance, flavour, texture, and/or crumbliness.
+Not frost free?
+You might also have issues when defrosting if the drawn out water crystalises as frost on your treats.
+The less air there is in your treat container (or wrapping) and the better it’s sealed against air transfer, the lower the risk and severity of freezer burn.
 Freezer burn can also be exacerbated by temperature settings or fluctuations in the functioning of your freezer.
+Keeping things consistently cold, closed, and well-sealed can help lower the freezer burn risks to your treats and to everything else you have store in there for people or pets.

 Keen to Try a Few Treats?